rtCamp/AMP-Extensions-Mini-Plugins/amp-indieweb-compat/README.md

 ## Sanitizers

 The plugin uses `amp_content_sanitizers` filter to add custom sanitizers, we have added a two examples which add simple toggle for menu and search using amp-state and amp-bind.

-## Custom CSS
-You can add your custom CSS or override the CSS in in `css/amp-style.css` make sure you don't exceed overall budget of 75KB

 ### Need a feature in plugin?
 Feel free to create a issue and will add more examples.